ThespianNemo/School-Zone/README.md

 * Ryan Walker
 * Adam Sheets

-**School-Zone** - The Future For Those Most Important to Us!
+### **School-Zone** ### - The Future For Those Most Important to Us!

 Our user is someone who wants the best for their family when it comes to education.
-Whether relocating to a new area or just curiouus about educational opportunities in their current area, School-Zone gives them the tools they'll need to make a well informed decision about where their child can get the best education available.
+Whether relocating to a new area or just curiouus about educational opportunities in their current area, **School-Zone** gives them the tools they'll need to make a well informed decision about where their child can get the best education available.

-By entering a zip code, choosing parameters such as public, private, charter, etc., and grade level (elementary middle, high school), they will be given a list of schools near their zip code.
+By entering a zip code, choosing parameters such as public, private, charter, etc., and grade level (elementary, middle school, high school), they will be given a list of schools near their zip code.

 When a specific school is clicked, the following info will be displayed: